constableapp/iam_actions/README.md

 `iam_actions` is a python module which contains a dictionary of AWS IAM information.
 Ideally, it is a complete catalog of all AWS services, actions, and resource types.
 The information is scraped from the AWS documentation pages.

+Nightly, the scraping service runs, and publishes a new version with the date appended.

 The package is meant to be used as a consumable package, but it also contains the code to generate the definitions for packaging.

 There are three "roots" that you can consume: actions, resource_types, and services.
 They all currently return as dict's. *However, in a future release, it will be returned as python data structures*